SpineMine/chromecast-inspirobot/README.md

 # chromecast-inspirobot
 Calls inspirobot every 20 seconds.
 Nice background for your chromecast.

+## Usage

+Just open main.html with Chrome.

+Click the cast button.

+Choose your chromecast device.

 ## Change update time

 To change the update time, change the 20000 in this line to the number of milliseconds between refreshes.